techacharya/Cources/linux/theory/core-concept/linux-kernel.md

 In **1994**, Linus started using a new versioning system _i,e._ three variables in the syntax: **` a.b.c `**.
 Each number, separated by a dot ( **` . `** ) or hyphen ( **` - `** ), is part of a code.
 If you see anything at all after the dash ( **` - `** ), you are running a distribution kernel.
    ![version details](../../images/core-concept/version-details.png)

+There are several main categories into which kernel releases may fall:
+#### Prepatch
+They must be compiled from source and usually contain new features that must be tested before they can be put into a stable release.

+#### Mainline
+It's the tree where all new features are introduced and where all the exciting new development happens.

+#### Stable
+After each mainline kernel is released, it is considered **stable**.
+**Longterm kernels** are picked based on various factors -- major new features, popular commercial distribution needs, device manufacturer demand, maintainer workload and availability, etc. You can roughly estimate when the new longterm version will become available based on how much time has elapsed since the last longterm version was chosen.

+The major version number is incremented when the number after the dot ( **` . `** ) starts looking too big, there is literally no other reason.

 Different types of kernel listed below: